 Tell their story

-Use a narrative to convey your message instead of just listing off facts.
-Tell a story that’s short and concise rather than lengthy and high level.
-Your case study should include sections that define: The customer, their problem, their solution, the strategy and plan, and their results.
-By using the standard case study structure, you can create a narrative that paints a detailed picture of your customer’s journey and how your product/service played a primary role in their success story.
+Don’t just list facts.
+Tell a story!
+Make sure it’s short and snappy, rather than lengthy and high level.
+Your case study should include sections that define: The customer, their challenge, their solution, and their results.
+By using the standard case study structure, you’ll create a detailed picture of your customer’s journey and how your product/service drove their success story.

 Put your best foot forward by presenting impressive statistics right away.
-Place them at the top of your case study in a visually interesting way that will pique your reader’s interest and compel them to continue reading.
-By providing clear quantifiable data to support any statements you make about how your product/service helped your customer, the positive results you define become more tangible to a prospective customer.
+Place them at the top of your case study in a visually interesting way that will pique your reader’s interest and draw them in.
+By providing clear quantifiable data to support any statements about how you helped your customer, your positive results will become more tangible to a prospective customer.

 Facebook puts impressive metrics at the front of their customer success story and makes sure they stand out.